aps12/jsp-loginservlet/README.md

    - For Linux, TOMCAT_DIR/bin/startup.sh
    - For windows, TOMCAT_DIR/bin/startup.bat

-5. Check the port location in your Tomcat page running after starting the server
+5. Check the port location in cmd running after starting the server
    - Visit the following website using your Web browser: http://localhost:port/LoginServlet

 6. Stop Tomcat: